-- 330.3 A1 The level of fees might impact a professional accountant's ability to perform professional services in accordance with technical and professional standards. - 330.3 A2 A professional accountant might quote whatever fee is considered appropriate.
+- 330.3 A1 The level of fees quoted might impact a professional accountant's ability to perform professional services in accordance with professional standards. - A professional accountant might quote whatever fee is considered appropriate.
 Quoting a fee lower than another accountant is not in itself unethical.
-However, the level of fees quoted creates a self-interest threat to compliance with the principle of professional competence and due care if the fee quoted is so low that it might be difficult to perform the engagement in accordance with applicable technical and professional standards. - 330.3 A3 Factors that are relevant in evaluating the level of such a threat include: - Whether the client is aware of the terms of the engagement and, in particular, the basis on which fees are determined and which professional services are covered. - Whether the level of the fee is set by an independent third party such as a regulatory body. - 330.3 A4 Examples of actions that might be safeguards to address such a self-interest threat include: - Adjusting the level of fees or the scope of the engagement. - Having an appropriate reviewer review the work performed.
+However, the level of fees quoted creates a self-interest threat to compliance with the principle of professional competence and due care if the fee quoted is so low that it might be difficult to perform the engagement in accordance with applicable technical and professional standards. - 330.3 A3 Factors that are relevant in evaluating the level of such a threat include: - Whether the client is aware of the terms of the engagement and, in particular, the basis on which fees are charged and which professional services the quoted fee covers. - Whether the level of the fee is set by an independent third party such as a regulatory body. - 330.3 A4 Examples of actions that might be safeguards to address such a self-interest threat include: - Adjusting the level of fees or the scope of the engagement. - Having an appropriate reviewer review the work performed.